Safeguarding Policy

 • The Prevent lead will be the DSL;

-• The school will risk assess children for being radicalised and drawn into terrorism;
+• The school will risk assess pupils for being radicalised and drawn into terrorism;

-• Refer any Prevent concerns to police using the Home Office Prevent Referral Form (https://www.dorset.police.uk/help-advice-crime-prevention/personal-safety/major-terror-incidents/prevent/) or contact the Prevent Team on 01202 229337 or [email protected] or call the Anti-Terror hotline on 0800 789 321;
+• Refer any Prevent concerns to police using the Home Office Prevent Referral Form Report online material promoting terrorism or extremism - GOV.UK (www.gov.uk) or contact the Prevent Team on 01202 229337 or call the Anti-Terror hotline on 0800 789 321;

-• The school knows what to do to support those assessed and how to make a referral to the MASH or for immediate response call the Anti-Terror hotline;
+• The school knows what to do to support those assessed and how to make a referral to the MASH or for immediate response call the Anti-Terror hotline / the Police;

-• Where school has any concerns about children travelling to a conflict zone, advice may be sought from the Home Office and a referral to the MASH if still concerned;
+• Where school has any concerns about pupils travelling to a conflict zone, advice may be sought from the Home Office and a referral to the MASH if still concerned;

 • The school will work in partnership with other agencies;

-• The school will engage with the parent / carer and family members who are in a key position to spot signs of radicalisation.
+• The school will engage with the Parent / Carer and family members who are in a key position to spot signs of radicalisation.
 We will assist and advise families who raise concerns and sign post them to support.
-The school will discuss any concerns the school has with parent / carer unless this is thought to put the child at risk;
+The school will discuss any concerns the school has with Parent / Carer unless this is thought to put a pupil at risk;

 • The school will train staff to raise awareness;

-• The school has IT policies and suitable filtering to ensure that children are safe from terrorist and extremist material when accessing the internet in schools;
+• The school has ICT policies and suitable filtering and monitoring to ensure pupils are safe from terrorist and extremist material when accessing the internet in school;

-• The school will publicise the Educate against hate website to staff and parents (via the school web site) Educate Against Hate - Prevent Radicalisation & Extremism
+• The school will publicise the Educate against hate website to staff and Parents / Carers (via the school web site) Educate Against Hate - Prevent Radicalisation & Extremism

-• The PSHE Curriculum and British Values agenda will be actively promoted to reduce the risks of children engaging with extremism.
+• The PSHE Curriculum and British Values agenda will be actively promoted to reduce the risks of pupils engaging with extremism.

-There is no single way of identifying whether a child is likely to be susceptible to an extremist ideology.
-Background factors combined with specific influences such as family and friends may contribute to a child’s vulnerability.
+There is no single way of identifying whether a pupil is likely to be susceptible to an extremist ideology.
+Background factors combined with specific influences such as family and friends may contribute to an individual’s vulnerability.
 Similarly, radicalisation can occur through many different methods (such as social media or the internet) and settings (such as within the home).
 Terror recruits often seem to come from vulnerable backgrounds.
-There has been a number of high profile cases where children with Autistic Spectrum Condition (ASC) have been radicalised.
+There have been a number of high profile cases where children / young adults with Autistic Spectrum Condition (ASC) have been radicalised.
 This may be as a result of increased chances of social isolation due to challenges with social communication.

-At Winchelsea the curriculum encourages all children to challenge themselves to fully understand where the information they receive comes from.
+At Winchelsea the curriculum encourages all pupils to challenge themselves to fully understand where the information they receive comes from.

 Female Genital Mutilation (FGM)